fossi-foundation/embench-website/index.md

     <p class="lead">

-      The Embench standards group is open for all to join.
+      The Embench&trade; standards group is open for all to join.
 For now, please join our mailing list:

     </p>